Answer:

 After completing the application process, your application is placed in the queue for review by a USPTO examiner.

+It may take several months from the time you file for your application to actually be reviewed.
 The USPTO examiner scans your application, looking for faults or irregularities.
 If he or she finds any, you’re notified through a letter called an “office action.”

-You typically have six months to respond to an office action or your application is revoked.
+You typically have six months to respond to an office action, or your application is revoked.
 You can make an extension request before the deadline lapses if you still need more time to respond to the letter.

 If your application goes through, it’s published in the USPTO Trademark Official Gazette.